Wingholt/django-consumeraffairs/README.md

 ### _C.
 Wing Ho_

 ### Current Status
-    These are working code that can be run locally (only stubs for now), I need some clarification before continue.
+    These are working code that can be run locally (only do count for now).

 ### Design
 - Users send their data to localhost:8000/eye
 -- data is stored as cache/db/file...
 (For simplicity I will store them in cache)
-- Users query report by session, category, or time range
+- Users query count by session, category or name
-- - localhost:8000/report/session
+-- localhost:8000/session/count
-- - localhost:8000/report/category
+-- localhost:8000/category/count
-- - localhost:8000/report/time
+-- localhost:8000/name/count
-- - As a demo for now you can also get a full report of all the data collected (you can try it) : localhost:8000/report
+-- As a demo for now you can also get a full report of all the data collected : localhost:8000/report

 - Other implementations not yet included: